Z3 Theorem Prover

-Z3, also known as the Z3 Theorem Prover, is a cross-platform satisfiability modulo theories (SMT) solver by Microsoft.
+Z3, also known as the Z3 Theorem Prover, is a satisfiability modulo theories (SMT) solver developed by Microsoft.

 Overview

-Z3 was developed in the Research in Software Engineering (RiSE) group at Microsoft Research and is targeted at solving problems that arise in software verification and program analysis.
+Z3 was developed in the Research in Software Engineering (RiSE) group at Microsoft Research Redmond and is targeted at solving problems that arise in software verification and program analysis.
 Z3 supports arithmetic, fixed-size bit-vectors, extensional arrays, datatypes, uninterpreted functions, and quantifiers.
 Its main applications are extended static checking, test case generation, and predicate abstraction.